 User and group access

-Bitbucket Server uses four levels of account permissions to control user and group access to Bitbucket Server projects and to the Bitbucket Server instance configuration.
+Bitbucket Data Center and Server use four levels of account permissions to control user and group access to Bitbucket projects and to the Bitbucket instance configuration.

-User accounts that have not been assigned "Bitbucket Server User" permission or higher, either directly or through group membership, will not be able to log in to Bitbucket Server.
-These users are considered unlicensed and do not count towards your Bitbucket Server license limit.
+User accounts that have not been assigned "Bitbucket User" permission or higher, either directly or through group membership, will not be able to log in to Bitbucket.
+These users are considered unlicensed and do not count towards your Bitbucket license limit.

 A user's permission level is displayed on the user's page seen from the admin area.

-To edit the account permissions for an existing Bitbucket Server user or group:
+To edit the account permissions for an existing Bitbucket user or group: